 30. And Jephthah vowed a vow to the LORD, and said, "If You will indeed give the children of Ammon into my hand, 31.
-Then it shall be that whatever comes out from the doors of my house to meet me when I return in peace from the children of Ammon, surely it shall belong to the LORD, or I will offer it up instead of a burnt offering."
+Then it shall be that whatever comes out from the doors of my house to meet me when I return in peace from the children of Ammon, surely it shall belong to the LORD, or I will offer it up instead of a burnt offering (sacrifice)."
 (Judges 11:30 - 31, HBFV)

-37. And she said to her father, "Let this thing be done for me.
-Let me alone two months, so that I may go up and down upon the mountains and weep for my virginity, I and my companions."
-38. And he (her father) said, "Go."
-(Judges 11:37 - 38)
+Notice what the daughter of Jephthah requested after told by her father about the vow he made.
+She asked, "Let this thing be done for me.
+Let me alone two months, so that I may go up and down upon the mountains and weep for my virginity, I and my companions" (Judges 11:38).

 The request of the daughter is not only odd but makes no sense IF we assume she understood the vow as costing her life.
 Why would she ask to mourn her VIRGINITY with her friends instead of desiring to spend the remaining time she had with her mourning father?
 Verse 39 of Judges 11 tells us that when she came home ". . . her father (Jephthah), who did to her his vow which he had vowed.
 And she knew no man."
 The short phrase "And she knew no man" is meaningless if the child (likely a teenager) would soon be offered as a sacrifice to God.

 The most reasonable conclusion given all the facts and what the BIBLE says is that Jephthah did not sacrifice his daughter as a burnt offering.
 Instead, he consecrated her as a perpetual virgin in the service of the Lord.
 This is why she mourned not the ending of her life, but the loss of being able to marry.
 What ultimately happened fulfilled the vow that whoever came out of the house of Jephthah would 'belong to' or be dedicated to serving God.